chriswebb09/chriswebb09.github.io/_posts/2017-05-15-hash-tables-in-swift.md

 ![Bucket](https://cdn-images-1.medium.com/max/1440/1*zqqF5H8KtX9P61GvxCW62Q.png)!

-<p>Buckets are the index slots in which our hash elements are placed.
+Buckets are the index slots in which our hash elements are placed.
 A bucket corresponds to a specific index.
 In general, a hashing function may map several different keys to the same index.
 Therefore, each slot of a hash table is associated with (implicitly or explicitly) a set of records, rather than a single record.
-For this reason, each slot of a hash table is often called a bucket, and hash values are also called bucket indices.<p>
+For this reason, each slot of a hash table is often called a bucket, and hash values are also called bucket indices.

 # Collisions
 Collisions happen when your hashing function creates duplicate indexes for different keys.
 In an ideal world, every element in a hash table would calculate a unique index.
 Unfortunately, most hashing algorithms will return a non-unique index from time to time.